What are Student Reps?

 LMSU Volunteers Weblearn Organisation

 Once elected, Student Reps will be enrolled in our LMSU Volunteers Weblearn Organisation.
 It is designed to be a training repository, where LMSU student volunteers (such as Student Reps) can undertake further training covering using data, leadership, equality, and diversity, safeguarding, and more.
 Student Reps will be enrolled in it by the end of October.
-If you don't see it as an option on your weblearn by the end of October, please contact your School Rep Assistant.
+If you don't see it as an option on your weblearn by the end of October, please contact your Student Voice Assistant.

 Student Voice at LMSU